New Music Awards

 The New Music Awards are honors given annually in music to both recording artists and radio stations by New Music Weekly magazine, a publication encompassing music charts within the music industry.
 The New Music Award show has been held annually since 2003.

 Categories

 The New Music Awards honors artists/bands, radio programmers, radio stations and the "behind the scene" music industry folks which include radio promotion, publicity/PR, and record labels.
 The winners of New Music Awards are selected from the nominated lists of finalists by radio personnel, music industry executives, and industry panelists.

-New Music Awards is divided into five categories: Top 40/CHR, AC, Country, Crossover Artist/Band and PR Firm.
+The New Music Awards are divided into five categories: Top 40/CHR, AC, Country, Crossover Artist/Band and PR Firm.